Welcome to the Gastroenterology Fellowship program

 Candidate Selection

 Applications are reviewed after all supporting documents have been received.
 Applicants must have completed an ACGME-approved residency program in internal medicine prior to beginning the gastroenterology fellowship program.
-Completed applications are reviewed by the Fellowship Education Committee.
+Completed applications are reviewed by the Fellowship Directorate.Approach to Application Signaling

 Based on qualifications and reference letters, selected candidates are invited for an interview.
-Candidates are notified via the Electronic Residency Application Service (ERAS) when they are invited to interview.
+Candidates are notified via the Electronic Residency Application Service (ERAS) when they are invited to an interview.
 Interviews will be conducted in September and October.
 During interview sessions, the candidate meets with gastroenterology faculty, including the program director and the division director.
-A tour of The Ohio State University Endoscopy Center is provided.
-An optional dinner the night before interview can be scheduled with fellow representatives to learn more about the program.
+An optional virtual meeting with current GI fellows is offered the evening before interviews to allow for detailed questions about the fellowship from those actively involved.

 All faculty interviewers evaluate candidates.
 After interviews have been completed, applicants are ranked by the Fellowship Selection Committee.
 Applicant ranking is based on multiple factors, some of which include academic credentials, aptitude, preparedness, motivation and communication skills.